PINTO0309/gazelle/README.md

 # ⚠️ This fork is just a customized and optimized version of the official implementation. ⚠️
 # Test

+The reason the processing speed of the demo video appears to be around 30ms is because the heatmap rendering process using Pillow is slow.
+If you stop the heatmap rendering process by pressing the `A` key on the keyboard, the processing speed will increase to around 17ms.

 - Webcam realtime + YOLOv9 + Gaze-LLE ONNX-TensorRT + backword attention

   https://github.com/PINTO0309/PINTO_model_zoo/tree/main/462_Gaze-LLE